 - Awareness of the realistic compensation ranges for nonprofit leadership roles

 - Application: Candidates will be asked to submit a resume and a Statement of Interest in the program, which will be reviewed by experienced Koya/LeaderLink staff.
-The Statement of Interest should describe, in two pages or less, the applicant’s interest in the program, their interest in transitioning to the nonprofit sector, and the value that they could add to a nonprofit organization in a financial management role.
+The Statement of Interest should describe, in two pages or less, the applicant’s interest in the program, their interest in transitioning to the nonprofit sector, and the value that they could add to a nonprofit organization in a financial and/or operations management role.

 - Interview: After the initial application screening, prospective candidates will be invited to participate in an interview with LeaderLink representatives in order to determine fit with the program.